AICC/CMI-5_Spec_Current/cmi5_runtime.md

 The duration property is a ISO 8601 formatted time value required in certain statements as defined in this section.
 ####9.5.4.1 AU statements that include duration
 ##### Terminated Statement
-The AU must include the duration property in Terminated statements.
-The AU should calculate duration for Terminated statements as the time difference between Initialized statement and the Terminated statement.
+The AU MUST include the duration property in Terminated statements.
+The AU SHOULD calculate duration for Terminated statements as the time difference between Initialized statement and the Terminated statement.
 The AU may use other methods to calculate the duration based on criteria determined by the AU.
 ##### Completed Statement
-The AU must include the duration property in Completed statements.
-The AU should calculate duration as the time spent by the learner to achieve completion status.
+The AU MUST include the duration property in Completed statements.
+The AU SHOULD calculate duration as the time spent by the learner to achieve completion status.
 ##### Passed Statement
-The AU must include the duration property in Passed statements.
-The AU should calculate duration as the time spent by the learner to attempt and succeed in a judged activity of the AU.
+The AU MUST include the duration property in Passed statements.
+The AU SHOULD calculate duration as the time spent by the learner to attempt and succeed in a judged activity of the AU.
 ##### Failed Statement
-The AU must include the duration property in Failed statements.
-The AU should calculate duration as the time spent by the learner to attempt and fail in a judged activity of the AU.
+The AU MUST include the duration property in Failed statements.
+The AU SHOULD calculate duration as the time spent by the learner to attempt and fail in a judged activity of the AU.
 ####9.5.4.2 LMS statements that include duration
 ##### Abandoned Statement
-The duration proprety should be include in Abandoned statements.
-The duration property should be set as the total session time, calculated as the time between the “Launched” statement and the last statement issued by the AU.
+The duration proprety SHOULD be include in Abandoned statements.
+The duration property SHOULD be set as the total session time, calculated as the time between the “Launched” statement and the last statement issued by the AU.

 ###9.5.5 Extensions
 ####9.5.5.1 Progress